pfyhr/evReqGen/README.md

 See if you can beat that on an average of 10 runs Simon.

 ## Known issues
-~~Colors don't change in the plots, pullreq's welcome.~~ JSON reference files don't load from disk on Windows.
+~~JSON reference files don't load from disk on Windows.~~ Reference files removed for now due to datastructure changes.
+Need to generate some new ones, happy to accept some if you have any cool ones!